brutusin/wava/README.md

 `wava` allows to enqueue batch jobs (submitted with a maximum physical memory usage promise) to be executed when enough physical memory ([RSS](https://en.wikipedia.org/wiki/Resident_set_size)) is available in the system.

-Each job is submitted with a maximum physical memory usage promise to one of the groups Based on non pre-emptive multilevel queueing.
+This scheduler has been created originally to run a high number of batch jobs in machines with a large amount of RAM, avoiding memory paging and swapping, in order to not penalize the performance of other services running in the system.

-(Under development)
+(... to be continued)

 ## Support bugs and requests
 https://github.com/brutusin/linux-scheduler/issues